Planet-Dataset/frontend-assignment/README.md

 and implementation of new features that will be used in our price-management platform for eCommerce.

-New features usually involve implementing an interface to configure the user's preferences.
-However, we also implement extensions in the Shopify ecosystem; so you can expect to encounter Liquid source files, HTML and webcomponents in part of the development process.
+New features usually involve implementing new views in our platform to allow users configuring automations, and other interface elements that distributed to the Shopify ecosystem.
+Therefore, you can expect to encounter Angular projects, design systems, Liquid source files, HTML and webcomponents as part of your daily the development process.

 ## Overview
-We provide you with a project that has a working API and a web app.

-This project has part of the functionality of fictitious software solution that provides an administration dashboard for a Reddit translation company.
-The company is encharged of making post translations for existing ones: this is done by choosing of one of the remaining posts and creating a new one based on it.
+This assignment is set in a fictitious content management company that provides translation services to post creators in Reddit.
+The common workflow is reading through a list of pending posts, creating a new one based on the original, translate it, and upload it.

-You are responsible of finishing the app by implementing a dashboard page that:
+You are asked to implement the part of the functionality of a web platform that will allow employees to manage the work.

+The project is already setup with a working API and a web app.
+Your task is to implement the necessary interface to list current posts and create a new one based on the original.
+The scope of the assignment is limited to this and does not include editing posts.

+More specificly, the interface should allow:
-- Lists current posts.
+- Lists current posts, distinguishing between original and the company's translated ones.
-- Looking at specific details of a post, so that the worker can prioritize which one to choose next.
+- Looking at specific details of a post (regarding metadata, not the actual content), so that employees can prioritize which one to choose next.
 - A form to create a new post translation (a new post based on the existing one).

 ## About this repository
-This repository holds the basic project structure for implementing an Angular web app.
+This repository holds the basic project structure of an Angular web app with its corresponding API.
+The API is containerized and the front-end is locally developed.
+We also provide you with Makefiles to raise each of the services.

 The code is organized as follows: